VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 ## Multitenancy

 VictoriaMetrics cluster supports multiple isolated tenants (aka namespaces).
-Tenants are identified by `accountID` or `accountID:projectID`, which are put inside request urls.
+Tenants are identified by `accountID` or `accountID:projectID`, which are put inside request URLs for writes and reads.
 See [these docs](#url-format) for details.

 Some facts about tenants in VictoriaMetrics: